Fz3r0/Fz3r0_-_Enterprise-IT-Frameworks/README.md

 ## 📌 Disclaimer

 This repository is educational and framework-based in nature.
-It does not represent any specific organization or internal documentation.
+It does not represent any specific organization.

 ## 🌍 What Are Enterprise IT Frameworks?